kencx/source/content/posts/keyboards/planck.md

 occasionally mix up the positions of `%, ^, &` and `*`.

-I also discovered that I use my index finger to hit the spacebar as opposed to my thumbs, and this is considered weird.
+I also discovered that I use my index finger to hit the spacebar as opposed to my thumbs and this is considered weird.
 To me, it seems natural, granted I've been doing it all my life.
 I did consider forcing myself to relearn this but I didn't see a point since my keyboard was already so tiny.